 - actively raise awareness for IWT by disseminating relevant findings, best practices and results using website, contributions to conferences, newsletters, social media etc.

-ESC’s main contribution lies within Workpackage 1 (Market) which is about elaborating measures to increase the market share of IWT by expanding its integration into smart, synchro-modal transport chains reflecting the needs of Europe’ new industrial future, circular economy and decarbonisation goals.
-To achieve these goals, ESC will perform gap analyses on R&D actions, and research on challenges and best practices for modal shift (WP1).
+ESC’s main contribution lied within Workpackage 1 (Market) which was about elaborating measures to increase the market share of IWT by expanding its integration into smart, synchro-modal transport chains reflecting the needs of Europe’ new industrial future, circular economy and decarbonisation goals.
+To achieve these goals, ESC performed gap analyses on R&D actions, and research on challenges and best practices for modal shift (WP1).